-Doug Oliver is an writer, storyteller, consultant in Nashville, Tennessee.
-He has a Master’s Degree in Social Work from University of New England, and extensive career experience in medical social work, health care compliance consulting, and clinical case advocacy.
+Doug is a writer, editorial contributor, and patient advocate from Nashville, Tennessee.
+He holds a Master’s Degree in Social Work from the University of New England and has specialized in work on health care policy, compliance, and clinical case advocacy.

 After years suffering with legal blindness caused by macular degeneration, Doug’s vision was restored in 2015, when he received stem cell treatments for his damaged retinas.
 He received his driver’s license 5 months later.
 Doug’s story has reached millions through international broadcasts, interviews with the national press, and countless affiliate television and news media outlets.
 The news of his story has been featured by People Magazine, Forbes, Fox News, and has also been shared with Pope Francis.

 In early 2016, Tennessee Senator Lamar Alexander and Former Senate Majority Leader Bill Frist, M.D., engaged Doug in helping to craft key legislation aimed at speeding access to regenerative medicine technology and therapies, and due in part to his successful efforts, the bipartisan 21st Century Cures Act passed and was signed into law.